Jonesey13/rawinput-rust/README.md

 # rawinput-rust
 Rawinput API for Rust on Windows.
 Allows for the detection of individual mice and keyboards.
+Runs in a separate thread to avoid conflict with other input systems.

 [Documentation](http://jonesey13.github.io/rawinput-rust/rawinput/index.html)